-As Offices Open and Mask Mandates Drop, Some Anxieties Set In
+As offices open and mask mandates drop, some anxieties set in

 “We’ve tried to stress that people should feel comfortable doing whatever feels best for them,” said Chris Glennon, Intuit’s vice president of global real estate and workplace.
 “We are seeing some folks masking, particularly in public areas, but by and large most are not masking.”

-Nationwide insurance, which has 25,000 U.S. employees, has instituted a hybrid model in which workers come to the office anywhere from 1-5 days every other week, though it says the office is never above 50% capacity.
+Nationwide insurance, which has 25,000 U.S. employees, has instituted a hybrid model in which workers come to the office anywhere from one to five days every other week, though it says the office is never above 50% capacity.
 The company does not require vaccines and lifted its mask guidelines March 2.
 Any employees who test positive for the virus after coming to the office are required to report their result so the company can do contact tracing.

 At Jefferies, an investment bank in New York, masks are still required in office common areas.
 The company has embraced hybrid work, and on peak days, its office is almost back to its pre-pandemic occupancy rate of 70%.
 TIAA, an investment firm with a roughly 97% vaccination rate, no longer requires vaccinated workers to wear masks in common areas, except for where required by local regulations — but noted that it provided at-home molecular tests for employees.